DISCOVERY AND EUROSPORT SET TO SPLIT WITH SKY?

 For updates please see the link below:

-Sky Sports mix is available to all Sky customers who have the Variety pack and above.
+Sky Sports mix is available to all Sky customers who have the Entertainments pack and above.
 As far as can be

 ascertained it offers different content than Eurosport such as cricket and rugby as well as mainstream sports.

 The whole issue has been kept low key by Sky because of the likely detrimental effect it will have on Sky's

 business should Discovery decide to remove its channels from the Sky platform completely.